 With insurers and physicians using ProviderSource, the hope is to make the credentialing process easier for small to midsized practices that do not benefit from delegation arrangements*.
 We are interested in hearing whether insurance companies are complying with this law and the details of their responses.
 Please email Jeb Shepard, associate director of legislative and regulatory affairs, at email@example.com with your feedback.

-*HB 2335 does not apply to hospitals or medical groups with delegated credentialing arrangements.
+*HB 2335 does not apply to hospitals or medical groups with delegated credentialing arrangements, or to health plans not regulated by the state Office of the Insurance Commissioner.